pytorch/glow/docs/Backends.md

 is stored in a table where the key is the symbol name and the payload contains symbol information including, size, offset, type, and whether it is an input or output of the function. `RuntimeBundle` also  contains a pointer that may point to a block of memory that contains the constants for the `CompiledFunction` if that `Backend` uses it.

-### `CompilationOptions` Helper Class
+### `BackendOptions` Helper Struct

-`CompilationOptions` is a helper class that contains the options for compilation.
+`BackendOptions` is a helper struct that contains the options relevant to the backend for compilation.
 The options include:
-- `CompilationMode mode` - This can be Infer or Train.
-Default: Infer
 - `bool collectConstants` - Whether constants should be collected and stored in the `CompiledFunction`'s [RuntimeBundle](#runtimebundle-helper-class).
 Default: True
 - `bool autoInstrument` - Whether `TraceEvents` should be inserted for profiling.
 Default: False